 - Multiple types of contractor bonds are available, including bid bonds, performance bonds, and maintenance bonds.

 Financial Stability: Nationwide has the financial stability you expect from a company that has been in business for nearly 100 years.
-AM Best’s rating of Nationwide is A+ (Superior).
+AM Best’s rating of Nationwide is A (Excellent).

-Getting an online quote from Nationwide for HVAC business insurance can be more difficult than with other insurers on this list.
-If you have the option, you will need to provide a federal tax ID number (FEIN).
+Getting an online quote from Nationwide for HVAC business insurance is difficult.
+If the system gives you the option, you will need to provide a federal tax ID number (FEIN).
 You can also contact a local independent agent or call Nationwide directly.
+So, unfortunately, we were unable to do a deep dive into the extent of coverage or any estimated cost.

 Pros